cghoffmann/mjoindices/README.md

 Requirements
 ------------
-mjoindices is written for Python 3 (version > 3.6) and depends on the packages NumPy, Pandas, SciPy, and Matplotlib.
+mjoindices is written for Python 3 (version >= 3.7) and depends on the packages NumPy, Pandas, SciPy, and Matplotlib.
 It runs on Linux and Windows.
 Other operating systems have not been tested.

+The next release of mjoindices will probably require Python 3.8 or greater.

 Installation
 ------------